FNNDSC/med2image/README.rst

 - If ``--outputDir (-d)`` is not mentioned, the slice will get created in the current directory.
 - if ``--sliceToConvert`` argument is not specified, then it converts all the `.dcm` files in the directory by default.

+**NOTE:**

+- Create a folder called ``dicom-results`` in the current working directory which also contains the input data set ``SAG-anon-nii``

+- We will be storing all results in subdirectories within this directory.

 Convert all DICOMS in a directory/series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^